Accelerating universe at the end of time: Constraints on FLRW-cosmologies

-Here, $\Lambda_i$ and $\gamma_{ia}$ are constants that depend on the microscopic origin of the scalar-potential, while $\kappa_d$ is the $d$-dimensional gravitational coupling.
+Here, $\Lambda_i$ and $\gamma_{ia}$ are constants that depend on the microscopic origin of the scalar potential, while $\kappa_d$ is the $d$-dimensional gravitational coupling.
 The set of scalars $\phi^a$ includes minimally the $d$-dimensional dilaton $\smash{\tdelta}$ and a radion $\smash{\tsigma}$ that controls the string-frame volume, unless these fields are stabilized at high energy scales.
-This general class of potentials subsumes e.g. generalized assisted inflation \cite{Liddle:1998jc, Copeland:1999cs}.
+All theories with asymptotically-flat moduli spaces and without flat directions are amenable to our analysis.
+This is not a restrictive scenario since axions can be stabilized non-perturbatively.
+This general class of potentials also represents noteworthy phenomenological models by themselves and e.g. subsumes generalized assisted inflation \cite{Liddle:1998jc, Copeland:1999cs}.
 Let the non-compact $d$-dimensional spacetime be characterized by the usual FLRW-metric

-with the Hubble parameter defined as $\smash{H = \dot{a}/a}$.
-One can reformulate the scalar-field and $d$-dimensional Einstein equations in terms of an autonomous system of $n+m$ ordinary differential equations.
+with the Hubble parameter $\smash{H = \dot{a}/a}$ and $d>2$.
+One can reformulate the scalar-field and Friedmann equations in terms of an autonomous system of ordinary differential equations.